 The 9/11 Memorial & Museum pays tribute to the victims and honors the survivors of the September 11, 2001 and February 26, 1993 terror attacks and observes the anniversary of the end of the 9/11 rescue and recovery efforts.

 The 9/11 terrorist attacks killed 2,977 people and injured thousands at the World Trade Center, the Pentagon, and in Somerset County, Pennsylvania.
 Commemorative events are held at all three sites on the anniversary of the attacks.
 At the annual observance held at the 9/11 Memorial in lower Manhattan, family members of the victims read aloud the names of those killed in the 9/11 attacks and in the 1993 World Trade Center bombing.
 The 9/11 Memorial & Museum also presents the commemorative public art installation Tribute in Light, which shines annually on the night of September 11.

-Each year on February 26, we read the names of the six people killed in the 1993 bombing of the World Trade Center.
-Hundreds of people were also injured in the attack that prompted what was then the largest coordinated rescue effort in New York City history involving local, state, and federal agencies.
+Each year on February 26, the names of the six people killed in the 1993 bombing of the World Trade Center are read aloud as part of a commemorative ceremony on the Memorial.
+Hundreds of people were also injured in the attack that prompted what was then the largest coordinated rescue effort in New York City history, involving local, state, and federal agencies.

-The 9/11 Memorial Glade, which is part of the southeastern side of the Memorial, is a tribute to the men and women of the rescue and recovery, and it recognizes everyone who has died or is suffering from 9/11-related illnesses.
+The 9/11 Memorial Glade, which is located on the southwestern portion of the Memorial plaza, is a tribute to the tens of thousands of men and women of the rescue, relief, and recovery effort, as well as survivors and downtown residents.
+It recognizes everyone who has died or is suffering from 9/11-related illnesses.